Banurr/Phoenix_Test/README.md

 ```
 http://localhost:8080/news
 ```
-You will get list of JSON objects NewsView, by default
+You will get list of JSON objects NewsView, by default it is empty